MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:
 1. [RNPM](#plugin-installation-ios---rnpm) - [React Native Package Manager](https://github.com/rnpm/rnpm) (RNPM) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.

-2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that's embedding React Native into it, or you simply prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.
+2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that's embedding React Native into it, or you prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.

 3. [**"Manual"**](#plugin-installation-ios---manual) - If you don't want to depend on any additional tools or are fine with a few extra installation steps (it's a one-time thing), then go with this approach.